CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

 ![URL](./images/url.png)

 ??? example "Code used to generate the URL section"
-    Excerpt from Assemblyline Result sample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)
+    Excerpt from the Assemblyline ResultSample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)

     ```python
     ...
     # ==================================================================
     # URL section: BODY_FORMAT.URL
-    #   Generate a list of clickable urls using a json encoded format
+    #   Generate a list of clickable URLs using a JSON encoded format
     #     As you can see here, the body of the section can be set directly instead of line by line
     random_host = get_random_host()
     url_section = ResultSection('Example of a simple url section', body_format=BODY_FORMAT.URL,
                                 body=json.dumps({"name": "Random url!", "url": f"https://{random_host}/"}))

-    # Since urls are very important features we can tag those features in the system so they are easy to find
+    # Since URLs are very important features, we can tag those features in the system so that they are easy to find
     #   Tags are defined by a type and a value
     url_section.add_tag("network.static.domain", random_host)

-    # You may also want to provide a list of url!
+    # You may also want to provide a list of URLs!
-    #   Also, No need to provide a name, the url link will be displayed
+    #   Also, no need to provide a name, the URL link will be displayed
     host1 = get_random_host()
     host2 = get_random_host()
     urls = [